ludrao/django-tellme/README.rst

 This app was developed in rush for a simple yet complete, non intrusive, feedback tool.
 It does lack a lot of cool features.
 If you like to contribute, please do not hesitate!

-- Provide a customization mechanism for the feedback popup/form.
 - Provide a customization mechanism for the email body, make it text+html.